Michael Jackson Logo

 Meaning and History

 Performing on stage from an early age, the singer changed more than one visual sign.
 Most are tied to the artist’s iconic albums.
 Interestingly, the early emblems emphasize the name, Michael Jackson, while the latter focus on the artist’s dance “pa.”
-Figures in the logos have captured the most outstanding poses in stage productions, which have become recognizable without a signature – the last two logos do not have the singer’s name.
+Figures in the logos have captured the most outstanding poses in stage productions, which have become recognizable without a signature.
+The last two logos do not have the singer’s name.

 Who is Michael Jackson?

-Often referred to as the “King of Pop,” this musician’s hits, such as Bad and Billie Jean, continue to fill the airwaves even 14 years after his death.
-A talented performer, dancer, producer, choreographer, and actor, he remained on the lips of fans and paparazzi throughout his career.
+Often referred to as the “King of Pop,” this musician’s hits, such as “Bad” and “Billie Jean,” continue to fill the airwaves even 14 years after his death.
+A talented performer, dancer, producer, choreographer, and actor, he remained on the lips of fans and in the news with the paparazzi throughout his career.
 A movie about his “moonwalk” was made, one of seven films.
 He is the only person who changed his skin color for the stage, undergoing numerous plastic surgeries.
 He was recorded in the Guinness Book of Records as the most successful artist of all time, and there’s an entire Wikipedia page dedicated to Jackson’s impressive list of achievements.

 1964 – 1982

 In 1964, Michael turned 6.
 A year earlier, he joined the group founded by the Jackson brothers’ father, and until 1971, he didn’t have a separate solo career.
-Therefore, the logo probably appeared in the ’70s on his first single, Got to Be There.
+Therefore, the logo probably appeared on his first single, “Got to Be There,” in the ’70s.

 The emblem consisted of the singer’s name in red.
 The ends of the letters M and J were turned into hearts and resembled lion tails.
 This technique created an association of the young performer with a lion cub, possibly due to his curly cloud of hair.

 The red color and heart symbol indicated special love and attention towards the boy.
-By age 11, Jackson’s song I Want You Back reached the number 1 spot on the Billboard Hot 100 and entered the Grammy Hall of Fame.
+By age 11, Jackson’s song “I Want You Back” reached number 1 on the Billboard Hot 100 and was inducted into the Grammy Hall of Fame.

 1982 – 2009

-This emblem was used for the singer’s loudest and most popular album, Thriller.
+This emblem was used for the singer’s most popular and best-selling album, Thriller.
 On the logo, the performers’ first and last names are handwritten.
 The artist performed and wrote 4 out of the nine songs.
 Therefore, it is reasonable to assume that the collection’s cover also features the showman’s autograph.
 However, most fans do not recognize Michael’s handwriting in the signature.
 Hence, the emblem’s design is likely the work of professional designers.

 The choice of natural handwriting, resembling an autograph, was an attempt to:

-- Bring the album closer to the audience.
+• Bring the album closer to the audience.

-- Hint at the performer’s stardom.
+• Hint at the performer’s stardom.

-- Show that the songs reveal the musician’s personality, his soul.
+• Show that the songs reveal the musician’s personality, his soul.

-- Emphasize the authorship of the songs.
+• Emphasize the authorship of the songs.

 The slightly diagonal placement adds energy to the inscription, giving a sense of movement and development.